 “Personal information” is defined as any information, in any form, about an identifiable individual, including details of the individual’s personal experiences, opinions or views.
 Please refer to section 3 of the Privacy Act for further details regarding personal information.

-Personal information is being collected under the authority of the Department of Foreign Affairs, Trade and Development Act, sections 10(2)(d) and 10(2)(e), and includes the name and email address of you, the contributor, and, if applicable, the name of your organization, institution or business.
+Personal information is being collected under the authority of the Department of Foreign Affairs, Trade and Development Act, sections 10(2)(d) and 10(2)(e), and includes the name, address and email address of you, the contributor, and, if applicable, the name of your organization, institution or business.

-The information you provide is voluntary and you are encouraged to make fact-based statements that do not include your personal views and opinions about other individuals, as the Privacy Act considers such views and opinions to be personal information pertaining to those individuals.
+The information you provide is voluntary, and you may, without prejudice, decide not to participate in this consultation process.
+If you make a submission, please ensure that you limit the information you provide to information on the opportunities or barriers that, in your view, exist in the realm of the administration of quotas.
+You are encouraged to make fact-based statements that do not include your personal views and opinions about other individuals, as the Privacy Act considers such views and opinions to be personal information pertaining to those individuals.

-Your personal information will be protected under the provisions of the Privacy Act and will be retained for the period of the consultations then destroyed.
+Your personal information will be protected under the provisions of the Privacy Act and will be retained for 10 years and then destroyed.
 Your personal information will be retained in accordance with the standard personal information bank, Outreach Activities, (PSU) 938.

-Please be advised that GAC will publish a ‘What we Heard’ report, which will contain summaries of ideas received.
-This report will not contain personal information that could be used to identify you or another individual.
-We will not use your personal information you submit, including your contact information, for any other purpose without first obtaining your explicit consent.
+Be advised that GAC may publish reports, internally or externally, that contain summaries of submissions received.
+These reports will not contain personal information that could be used to identify you or another individual.
+GAC may also share information with other government departments, as necessary.
+For example, GAC may share input regarding cross-border data flows with Innovation, Science, and Economic Development Canada.
+We will not use the information you submit, including your contact information, for any other purpose without first obtaining your explicit consent.